-Your monitor is perhaps now the single most important tool in your imaging workflow
+Monitors have become the single most important tool in the modern imaging workflow.

-We're based in Melbourne but we supply and support monitors to image makers all over the country.
+We're based in Melbourne, but we supply (and just as importantly, support ) - colour accurate monitors to image makers all over the country.

-These monitors are the Best of the Best.
+These monitors are the Best of the Best for still image work.
 If you really love colour, want unparalleled accuracy, and ease of use, then these are the monitors for you.